 With the inclusion of a new method to determine EVC and EVH, the rule sets that were created for FCCS remained the same, but the pixels on the map that each rule applied to shifted, depending on the change in tree cover and/or height of the tree cover in forested EVTs.
 Table 32 and Table 33 display the FCCS rule sets developed for EVT 2027 and 2028 in mapping zone 7.
 LF National and LF 2001 depict the change in acreage between data versions.
 For example, Table 32 depicts the rule sets and the appropriate FCCS fuelbeds.
 The number of acres and the percent of each EVT that meet those criteria are also shown.
-These are examples of the rulesets for two EVTs in mapping zone 7, Table 33 The amount of area affected by each rule set changed significantly.
-However, although the area affected by each rule sets remained the same between LF National and LF 2001.
+These are examples of the rule sets for two EVTs in mapping zone 7, Table 33.
+The amount of area affected by each rule set changed substantially.
+However, even though the area affected by each rule sets changed, the rule sets remained the same between LF National and LF 2001.